 A Global Network

-Planeterra is made up of a dedicated team of individuals who work in Canada, United States, Thailand, Zambia, Costa Rica, Guatemala, Italy, India and Peru with frequent travel in the field.
+Planeterra is made up of a dedicated team of individuals who work in Canada, United States, Vietnam, Zambia, Costa Rica, India, Cambodia and Peru with frequent travel in the field.
 Our entire global community – including our in-country partners, board, and advisors – are integral to the success of our work.

 In the Field